symfony/symfony-docs/components/validator/resources.rst

 .. note::

-    The loader already use a singleton load mechanism.
-That means that they will only load and parse a file once and put that in a property, which will be used on the next time.
+    The loaders already use a singleton load mechanism.
+That means that the loaders will only load and parse a file once and put that in a property, which will then be used the next time it is asked for metadata.
 However, the Validator still needs to merge all metadata of one class from every loader when it is requested.

 To set a cacher, call the :method:`Symfony\\Component\\Validator\\ValidatorBuilder::setMetadataCache` of